-Please respect the athletes and the game by obeying the following instructions:

-- Support your teams enthusiastically and loyally. - Respect your opponents and extend every courtesy to them as your guest when we are at home, and as our host when we are away. - Respect the decisions of the officials.
+- Please respect the athletes and the game by obeying the following instructions: - Support your teams enthusiastically and loyally. - Respect your opponents and extend every courtesy to them as your guest when we are at home, and as our host when we are away. - Respect the decisions of the officials. - Mechanical noisemakers are barred from all West Suburban Conference contests in all sports.
+This includes musical instruments, except those used by the home band, and megaphones. - No signs or placards are allowed in the stands or its immediate environment. - Support organized cheering led by your cheerleaders.